Joy-Amorin/curso-completo-de-Python-3-de-la-A-a-la-Z/list_exercises/README.md

 - <b>4-</b> Create a program that reads two strings of the same length, stores them interleaved in a list.
 Finally, display the contents of the list.

+<b>5-</b> Create a program that reads a string and stores all the consonants in a list.

+<b>6-</b> Create a program that reads a word, stores it in a list and checks if it is a palindrome.